-James V. Fazio is a Special Counsel in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) office.
+James Fazio is special counsel in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) office.

 Areas of Practice

 James focuses on intellectual property and business litigation.
-He represents public and private companies in a wide variety of disputes, including those involving patent and trademark infringement, theft of trade secrets, fraud, breach of contract, unfair competition, false advertising and various business tort claims.
-James has more than twenty four years of litigation experience and was selected by his peers as one of the top ten intellectual property litigators in San Diego in 2010, 2011, and 2014 by the San Diego Daily Transcript.
+He represents public and private companies in disputes such as those involving patent and trademark infringement, theft of trade secrets, fraud, breach of contract, unfair competition, false advertising and various business tort claims.
+James has more than 24 years of litigation experience and was selected by his peers among the top ten intellectual property litigators in San Diego in 2010, 2011 and 2014 by The San Diego Daily Transcript.

-James has represented clients in a broad variety of technologies, including telecommunications, computer hardware and software, database management, semiconductors and chip design, medical devices, biometrics, business methods and e-commerce, and wireless technologies, among others.
-He is also experienced in defending major companies against large class action lawsuits, including those alleging securities fraud and false advertising, stockholder derivative suits, and investigations by the Securities and Exchange Commission.
+James represents clients in technologies that include telecommunications, computer hardware and software, database management, semiconductors and chip design, medical devices, biometrics, business methods, e-commerce and wireless technologies, among others.
+He often defends major companies against large class action lawsuits, including those alleging securities fraud and false advertising, stockholder derivative suits and investigations by the U.S. Securities and Exchange Commission.

-James is a former Assistant United States Attorney for the Southern District of California.
-While a federal prosecutor, he tried nearly a dozen federal jury cases to verdict and argued numerous appeals before the Ninth Circuit Court of Appeals.
-Prior to joining Sheppard Mullin, James worked for several major global and regional law firms in San Diego.
+James is a former Assistant U.S. Attorney for the Southern District of California.
+While serving as a federal prosecutor, he tried nearly a dozen federal jury cases to verdict and argued numerous appeals before the Ninth Circuit Court of Appeals.

-James has lectured and written extensively on various legal topics and has authored or co-authored over a dozen legal articles in various publications, including IP Today, The Recorder, The FBA Newsletter, The Federal Lawyer, California Lawyer, The San Diego Daily Transcript, and The National Law Journal.
+James regularly lectures and writes extensively on various legal topics.
+He previously authored and co-authored more than a dozen legal articles in various publications, including IP Today, The Recorder, The FBA Newsletter, The Federal Lawyer, California Lawyer, The San Diego Daily Transcript, and The National Law Journal.

 - Recovered millions of dollars for a public wireless company in multiple complex breach of contract matters, obtaining monetary recoveries nearly 20 times the attorney fees expended